Hotel Monaco DC Wedding Cost: How Much Should I Budget?

 If you want to see more sample wedding budgets for popular DC wedding venues, I’ve previously written about Decatur House wedding costs, DAR wedding costs, Woodend Sanctuary wedding costs and Meridian House wedding costs.

 These budgets are meant as a guide to give you an idea of what to expect with pricing in the DC wedding market.
 Certainly, you can spend more on your priorities and find places to spend less on areas that are less important to you.

 Hotel Monaco DC Wedding Budget Sample

 This is based on the information I received from the hotel in early 2020.
 I selected the lower level menu package but the higher level bar package, as I think that is what most couples would do.
 When you add up the first four lines of this budget, the costs from the hotel are 45.7% of the total budget.
+I am comfortable with this percentage given that it includes all of your food & beverage.
 This does not include any upgrades like specialty cocktails, late-night snacks, and additional menu items.

 The menu package includes a three-course meal, which often includes a dessert, so you could eliminate the wedding cake here.
+Or you can ask to swap the dessert course for something else like late night snacks.
 I included separate line items for upgraded chairs and linens.
 The hotel can coordinate this for you, but if you do it yourself (or have your planner do it!) it will likely be more cost-effective.